tirthrmodi4710/Prime-News-E-News-Web-Platform/README.md

 - User lands on homepage after login
 - View news from multiple categories
 - Select category to filter news
 - View news with images and videos
+- User can like the news
 - Enable dark mode
 - Inside news:
   - Listen to article